Now, you can

 Prognosis, not diagnosis.

 Current kidney function measurements can diagnose the presence of kidney disease at a single point in time.
-KidneyIntelX is designed to predict whether or not an adult patient with type 2 diabetes and which chronic kidney disease stages 1-3b will progress, possibly resulting in kidney failure.
+Our kidneyIntelX.dkd is designed to predict whether an adult patient with type 2 diabetes and with chronic kidney disease stages 1-3b will progress over the next five years.

 1 in 3 adults with diabetes has kidney disease.